-About Dollars & Sense History
+A Brief History of Dollars & Sense

 The first Dollars & Sense, a 16-page bulletin that sold for 50 cents, came out in November 1974.
-Sponsored by the Union for Radical Political Economics, and produced by a collective of URPE members, Dollars & Sense sought to challenge the mainstream media's account of how the US economy works by publishing popularly written, critical articles in an accessible format.
+Sponsored by the Union for Radical Political Economics, and produced by a collective of URPE members, Dollars & Sense sought to challenge the mainstream media's account of how the U.S. economy works by publishing popularly written, critical articles in an accessible format.